Apollo-Level2-Web-Dev/L2-B2-Assignment-8-Full-stack/2-Pet-Adoption-Platform.md

    -  **createdAt (DateTime):** The timestamp indicates when the request was created.
    -  **updatedAt (DateTime):** The timestamp indicates when the request was last updated.

+### Relational Description
+1. **User Model:**
+   - One-to-Many relationship with Adoption Request (each user can make multiple adoption requests).

+2. **Pet Model:**
+   - One-to-Many relationship with Adoption Request (each pet can have multiple adoption requests).

+3. **Adoption Request Model:**
+   - Many-to-One relationship with User (each adoption request belongs to one user).
+   - Many-to-One relationship with Pet (each adoption request is for one pet).

 ## **Error Handling:**

 Implement proper error handling throughout the application.
 Use global error handling middleware to catch and handle errors, providing appropriate error responses with status codes and error messages.